What are the symptoms of diabetic kidney disease?

 - Try to keep blood sugar in your target range.

-- Eat a variety of foods, with carbohydrate spread out in your meals.
+- Eat a variety of healthy foods and follow your meal plan to know how much carbohydrate you need for meals and snacks.
 Your doctor may restrict your protein.
 A dietitian can help you plan meals.

 - If your doctor recommends it, get more exercise.
 Walking is a good choice.
 Bit by bit, increase the amount you walk every day.
 Try for at least 30 minutes on most days of the week.